A review of the Four Seasons Hotel at the Surf Club in Surfside, Florida

 Lunch was surprisingly good value – the 2-course $42 menu was great, but the overall menu for both lunch and dinner was too.
 You can have a look at it here.
 At the pool, we had a lobster roll and tacos for lunch one day, but were left a bit hungry as portions were tiny (not the case at Le Sirenuse).

 I loved this hotel – I honestly couldn’t ask for more (except for those things in the bathroom to be fixed).
 But the decor, design and, of course, the service, it was nothing short of perfect.
 I knew I was at a Four Seasons and I loved that.

 Would I recommend to my best friend?
 Absolutely.

 Until the next time

-Disclaimer and Fact Box: this trip was funded and sponsored by Visit Florida and I was able to organise the trip entirely on my own, like I normally would.
+Disclaimer and Fact Box: this trip was funded and sponsored by Visit Florida.
 My collaboration with Visit Florida also included a live social media campaign, which allowed those who follow me on Facebook, Twitter and Instagram to be able to join me during the trip.
 I loved every minute and opinions are all mine (and I promise you, it was great).

 Rates for a double room at Four Seasons Hotel at the Surf Club in Surfside start at $550 + tax excluding breakfast.
 Valet parking costs $42 per day.